Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

 4. Tuloy-Aral Project (TAP)

 Not all families of former OFWs manage to stay above the poverty line.
-To help their children pursue studies, Tuloy-Aral Project was born in December 2004.
+To help their children pursue studies, the Tuloy-Aral Project was born in December 2004.

 TAP seeks help from successful and financially stable OFWs to become volunteer donors giving USD100.00 per year to the beneficiary.
 This amount will help fund their school expenses.